Loading...

 Doppler Effect Problems with Solutions for College Physics

-When there is a relative motion between a sound (or other wave types) source and observer, the pitch (frequency) the observer hears varies by \[f_O=\frac{v\pm v_O}{v\pm v_S} f_S\] where $\rm O$ and $\rm S$ stand for observer and source, and $v$ is the speed of sound in still air.
+When there is relative motion between a sound source (or other wave types) and an observer, the pitch (frequency) that the observer hears varies according to the formula \[f_O=\frac{v\pm v_O}{v\pm v_S} f_S\] where $\rm O$ and $\rm S$ stand for observer and source, respectively and $v$ represents the speed of sound in still air.

-Always draw an arrow pointing from the source toward the observer (receiver) and take this direction as a reference.
-If the observer or source velocities are in this direction, then we must select the negative sign in the above formula for both, otherwise the positive is substituted.
+If the observer or source velocities are in this direction, then we must select the negative sign in the above formula for both; otherwise, the positive sign is substituted.

 In the following, practice some practice problems to master this topic.